math218-fall2022/website/content/_index.md

 ### Texts

-All texts are freely available online:
+All texts are freely available online.
+Hardcopies are also available for purchase.

 {.table .table-condensed .table-striped .text-left}
  <span></span>     | <span></span> | <span></span>